sasanka003/JavaScript_Exercise_Submission_Template/README.md

 To customize the styles of the webpage, update the styles.css file.
 You can modify the existing styles or add new styles to achieve the desired appearance.

 4. Modifying JavaScript Code
-To modify the JavaScript code for each exercise, update the corresponding JavaScript file (e.g., exercise2.js).
-Customize the code inside the exercise2 function to match the requirements of the exercise.
+To modify the JavaScript code for each question, update the corresponding JavaScript file (e.g., question2.js).
+Customize the code inside the question2 function to match the requirements of the question.

-You can also create separate JavaScript files for each exercise if necessary.
+You can also create separate JavaScript files for each question if necessary.
 Make sure to include these files in the corresponding HTML files using <script> tags.

 <h3>Publishing the Webpage</h3>
 To publish the customized exercise submission webpage, deploy the files to a web server or hosting platform of your choice.
 Some popular options include:<br>